rugg0064/piqueserver-scripts/readme.txt

 killstreak.py
 A system to give players rewards such as a nuke
 No config.toml options, but customization is done within the python file right now.
-To configure, line 4 contains
+To configure, line #4 of killstreak.py contains

 rewards = [[14, 7, 1, "nukesAvailable", "You have been given a nuke"]]